 Walk as Children of Light

-but now you are light in the Lord;
+8 For you were heretofore darkness, but now light in the Lord.

-9 (for the fruit of light is found in all that is good and right and true),
+9 For the fruit of the light is in all goodness, and justice, and truth;

-10 and try to learn what is pleasing to the Lord.
+10 Proving what is well pleasing to God:

 Wives and Husbands

-29 For no man ever hates his own flesh, but nourishes and cherishes it, as Christ does the church, 30 because we are members of his body.
+29 For no man ever hated his own flesh; but nourisheth and cherisheth it, as also Christ doth the church:

-33 however, let each one of you love his wife as himself: and let the wife fear her husband.
+33 Nevertheless let every one of you in particular love his wife as himself: and let the wife fear her husband.

 Children and Parents

-1 Children, obey your parents in the Lord, for this is right.
-2 "Honor your father and mother" (this is the first commandment with a promise),
+1 Children, obey your parents in the Lord, for this is just.

-3 "that it may be well with you and that you may live long on the earth."
-4 Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.
+4 And you, fathers, provoke not your children to anger; but bring them up in the discipline and correction of the Lord.

 The Armor of God

-17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God.
+17 And take unto you the helmet of salvation, and the sword of the Spirit (which is the word of God).

-20 for which I am an ambassador in a chain, so that therein I may be bold to speak according as I ought to speak.
+20 For which I am an ambassador in a chain, so that therein I may be bold to speak according as I ought.